North Carolina Unemployment Benefits

 A fraudulent overpayment occurs when you knowingly provide false or misleading information to get benefits or to extend the benefits weeks.
 The Division of Economic Security takes cases of fraud very seriously.
 Any fraudulent cases that exceed $400 can be prosecuted as a felony in the state of North Carolina.

-A non-fraudulent overpayment occurs when you receive an overpayment but it was determined that there was no objective to mislead or falsify data to the advantage of the claimant.
-Non-Fraudulent overpayments occur due to administrative miscalculations arising due to unintentional errors committed by the claimant, employer or by the DES.
+A non-fraudulent overpayment occurs when you receive an overpayment but it was determined that there was no objective to mislead or falsify data to your advantage.
+Non-Fraudulent overpayments occur due to administrative miscalculations arising due to unintentional errors committed by you, the employer or by the DES.

-Overpayments received by the claimants must be repaid to DES, failing which the department may conduct a tax-offset with your tax returns to recover the amount owed.
+Overpayments you receive must be repaid to DES, failing which the department may conduct a tax-offset with your tax returns to recover the amount owed.
 In order to avoid tax-offset, you may contact a DES recovery specialist by dialing 919-707-1338.

 You can also pay the overpayment dues online by logging into Customer Self Service on the DES homepage.
 It would DES a minimum of 2 days to process your request.
 Also, note that if you continue to receive UI benefits while you have an overpayment balance, your weekly UI benefits will be reduced.